Ananddd06/LLM_From_Scratch_Detailed_Explanation/README.md

 This repository synthesizes knowledge from:

+- **"Build a Large Language Model (From Scratch)"** by Sebastian Raschka - A special thanks to Sebastian Raschka for his exceptional contribution to the AI community.
+His book has been instrumental in shaping this repository, and we've implemented each concept from scratch while adding enhancements and additional architectures not covered in the original work.
 - "Attention Is All You Need" (Vaswani et al.)
 - GPT-2, GPT-3 papers (OpenAI)
 - LLaMA papers (Meta AI)